Join us every Tues at 12p ET for Intentional Money Moves Live on YouTube

 Here a...

-One of the first things I usually hear when I work with couples at Intentional Divorce Solutions is that one person handled the finances, leaving th...
+One of the first things I hear from clients at Intentional Divorce Solutions is that one spouse managed the finances, leaving the other feeling uncertain about where to start and how to maintain their lifestyle.
+Rebuilding begins with income.

 First of all, let’s give you a round of applause!
 To some people, investing is such a big concept that they can’t wrap their brain around.
 They kick the can down the road and avoid the subject.
 But that isn’t you!
 You are capable, you can learn, and you’re ready to go for it.
 Here are a few tips for when you’re just starting to invest that will help you sort through some questions and give you a foundation of knowledge.